phanthaoIT/samples/kobiton-rest-api/README.md

 ## C. Execute sample code to consume Kobiton REST API

 Below are our sample code and how to run them.
-You can see our source code to see how the APIs are consumed is a specific programming language (nodejs) and then you can do the same on your own language.
+You can see our source code to see how the APIs are consumed in a specific programming language (nodejs) and then you can do the same on your own language.

 ### C.1 Get sessions data